-In an apparent act of betrayal, a woman back-roomed a deal for one of the most iconic movie franchises in history.
-She then stole its heart and legacy from the existing fan base.
+In an apparent act of betrayal, a woman back-roomed a deal for one of the most iconic movie franchises in history — then stole its heart and legacy from the existing fan base.

 This was not because of the hype that followed the release, but because I had read the novelization a couple of months prior.
 Not a lot of people know that Star Wars was actually available in book form before it saw light as a movie.